Foods for Babies and Toddlers With Diarrhoea

 The bodily functions in children develop as they grow.
 Babies and toddlers have a sensitive digestive system, and therefore, they have more chances of suffering from diarrhoea.
 They may not want to eat or drink anything.
 But, as a parent, you need to keep your kid hydrated for their good health.
 There are certain foods to give toddlers with diarrhoea to ensure they recover soon and stay hydrated during this difficult time.
 You may wonder what foods these are.
 This article covers the foods you should and shouldn’t feed your child when he has loose motions.
 Let’s get started then,

-Foods You Should Give When Your Infant/Toddlers Has Diarrhoea
+Foods You Should Give When Your Infant/Toddler Has Diarrhoea

-The diet for a child with diarrhoea usually includes food items that are not only easy to digest but resolve the problem.
+The diet for a child with diarrhoea usually includes food items that are not only easy to digest but sometimes, also help resolve the problem.

 1. Breast Milk (0 Months+)